oxygensmith/walkaroundtheearth/README.md

 **Known issues being debugged**

 - [ ] Spacing of messages.
-- [ ] Not all sim data gets wiped/restored when you click restart.
+- [ ] Not all sim data gets wiped/restored when you restart.
+- [ ] Time-to-next-period is not always looking to the _next_ dawn, daytime, sunset, night etc.
 - [ ] Mobile 'version' is a trainwreck.
 Many interface improvements to come.
 - [ ] Distance 'wraparound' for 'km from home' needs to exist.
 We're on a sphere!
 - [ ] Continuous deployment on Netlify stopped working a short while ago.
 Investigating.